ChaoticAkantor/CARPG/README.md

 Has a faster recharge rate.

-# Poisoner - AoE Damage Dealer
+# Vanquisher - AoE Damage Dealer
-Can consume Spore Ammo Packs to grant Spore Ammo to all bullet-type weapons, adding extra radius poison damage.
+Can consume Explosive Ammo Packs to grant Explosive Ammo to all bullet-type weapons, adding extra radius explosive damage.

-One Spore Ammo Pack fills 25% of your maximum capacity.
+One Explosive Ammo Pack fills 20% of your maximum capacity.

-Slow-firing weapons get a radius damage multiplier with Spore Ammo.
+Slow-firing weapons get a radius damage multiplier with Explosive Ammo.

-Maximum Spore Ammo capacity, radius damage and Spore Ammo Pack charges increase with level.
+Maximum Explosive Ammo capacity, radius damage and Explosive Ammo Pack charges increase with level.

-Has a very slow recharge rate.
+Has a slow recharge rate.

 # Stat Scaling/Leveling
  Max HP/AP/Energy and certain ability features will scale with your level.
 Max level is 50.